 - Rocky crust

 Mars is the fourth planet from the sun and is referred to as the “Red planet”.
 It gets the latter name because of the presence of iron oxide on the surface of Mars, which gives it a reddish appearance.
-The largest volcano Olympus Mons and the highest mountain Valles Marineris are found on this planet.
+The largest volcano is Olympus Mons and the highest mountain is Valles Marineris.
 The radius of Mars is 2,106 miles and is the seventh-largest planet in our solar system.
 The internal structure of Mars is similar to the Earth:

 - Thin rocky crust

 - A metal core

 Read More: Planets

 Now, let us learn the differences between Earth and Mars in detail.

 |The Earth’s atmosphere primarily consists of nitrogen and oxygen.||Mars’ atmosphere primarily consists of carbon dioxide.|

 |The length of the day on Earth is slightly under 24 hours.||The length of the day on Mars is 24 hours, 37 minutes.|

 |The time taken by the Earth to complete one orbit of the sun is 365 days.||The time taken by Mars to complete one orbit of the sun is 687 Earth days.|